BrianS3/TweeTERA/README.md

 1) Common errors can be resolved if credentials.load_env_credentials() has not been called in your current session.
 Many IDEs and python environment require you to import credentials for each session.
 If you are experiencing SQL errors, API requests being blocked, or general issues, make sure to run the following before any other code:

 ```
-from gps_695 import credentials as c
+from TweeTERA import credentials as c

 c.load_env_credentials()
 ```